MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/code-samples.md

 ### externalRequest_getAudio

 This sample shows how to code Misty to get an audio file from an external resource.
-In this case, Misty saves the audio file to her local storage and plays it back through her on-board speakers.
+In this case, Misty saves the audio file to her local storage and plays it back through her onboard speakers.

 ```JavaScript
 // The URL of the resource to which we send our external request.